Mohammed Amin (politician)

 Mohammed Amin (15 April 1928 – 12 February 2018) was an Indian politician from the Communist Party of India (Marxist), the largest communist party in India.
 He was a Vice President of the Centre of Indian Trade Unions.

-He was a member of the Parliament of India representing West Bengal in the Rajya Sabha, the upper house of the Indian Parliament from 1988-1994.
-He was also the All India General Secretary of the Centre of Indian Trade Unions, the workers union politically affiliated to the Communist Party of India (Marxist).
+He was a member of the Parliament of India representing West Bengal in the Rajya Sabha, the upper house of the Indian Parliament from 1988 to 1994.
+He was also the All India General Secretary of the Centre of Indian Trade Unions, the workers union politically affiliated with the Communist Party of India (Marxist).

 Early life

 He was born to an Urdu-speaking family at Shibpur in April 1928.
 His grandfather Abdur Rehman hailed from Varanasi District and was a farmer, who had left for Karachi and had then settled at Shibpur.
 Amin's father was brought up by a vindictive step-mother.
 Amin's mother hailed from Bhagalpur District.
 When Amin was 8 years, he was one of two boys in his neighbourhood who survived an epidemic of smallpox.
 He had no formal education.
-He became a jute mill worker in 1942 at a time when Calcutta was experiencing regular bombardments during the World War II.
+He became a jute mill worker in 1942 at a time when Calcutta was experiencing regular bombardments during World War II.
 His wage was then Rs.
 7 and 13 annah per 1100 yards of jute.
 He worked entire day, and had some English education at a night school.
 He became a member of the Bengal Jute Mill Mazdoor Union at that time.
 After the end of World War II in 1945, he left his job and entered politics.

 Career

 Introduction to politics

 In 1946 when he was only 18, he had earned the membership of Communist Party of India on the same day along with Chandra Roy.
-On 29 July 1946, he attended a huge rally at Maidan on the call of Bengal Provincial Trade Union Congress (BPTUC), a state wing of All India Trade Union Congress (AITUC), on a day when a successful strike was organised under the call of BPTUC.
+On 29 July 1946, he attended a huge rally at Maidan on the call of Bengal Provincial Trade Union Congress (BPTUC), a state wing of All India Trade Union Congress (AITUC), on a day when a successful strike was organised on BPTUC's call.
 He had also experienced the riots of Calcutta in 1946-47 till independence.
 He had married in March 1948.
 His father-in-law died of cholera after 6 months, and after another 6 months his mother died of tetanus.